The Five Dimensions of Trust in Sales: A Simple Summary

 If the sales-person is dependable and does what they have said they would do, then customers report experiencing higher levels of trust in the sales-person.
 This is a factor that becomes more relevant in longer-term relationships.

-There are several models of trust in existence, most of them basically say the same thing, though perhaps through slightly different language.
+As well as the five dimension of trust in sales, there are several models of trust in existence, most of them basically say the same thing, though perhaps through slightly different language.
 We’ve considered the models in an overview, but have also included a high level comparison here.